cristianmercado19/black-door-chat-angular-view/README.md

 Where this project coming from?
 [Black Door Chat Project Introduction](https://github.com/cristianmercado19/black-door-chat).

+## Demo

+Although no host is required, I have deployed this client in: [http://black-door-chat.smart-bricks.net](http://black-door-chat.smart-bricks.net).

 ## Expectation

 The most simplistic and minimum UI implementation.
 Of course, driven by the controller... because I do not expect any complex logic in the View.